natalieagus/natalieagus.github.io/50002/50002problem_set_3.md

 Both `A1` and `A2` are **combinational** logic that contains `A000R` only.
 Unfortunately, the design for `A1` is *missing*.
 We only know that `A1` uses only `A000R` to compute the output and the next state function **and that A1 has the same $t_{PD}$ as A2**.
 The other information that we have is that the output of `A1`, `X[2:0]` is a sequence of decimal, `[1, 2, 3, ... ]` in the *binary* form, i.e. `[001, 010, 011, ...]`.

 Answer the following questions:
-1. How many bits should the constant `Z1` has?
+1. How many bits should the constant `Z1` have?
 	{::options parse_block_html="true" /}
 	<details>
 	<summary markdown="span">Show Answer</summary>